GoNeuralAI/neural-subnet/README.md

 ### Miner
 - Miners in the NeuralAI Subnet are responsible for powering the computational infrastructure that enables the 3D asset generation and processing capabilities.
-- Generally, miners queue and when receive a request (the format will be text format) from validators, they produce 3d mesh object by contributing their computational resources.
+- Generally, miners queue and when receiving a request (the format will be text or image format) from validators, they produce a 3D mesh object by contributing their computational resources.
 - After producing a 3D mesh object, the object is sent to validators who assess and provide scores that evaluate the quality of the production and validators announce the scores to miners about their quality and speed of work.

 ### Validator
-- Validators are responsible for verifying and validating miners’ work regarding the quantity of 3d mesh object within the network.
+- Validators are responsible for verifying and validating miners’ work regarding the quality of 3D mesh generation within the network
-- First validators assign tasks to available miners by sending prompt made of text format.
+- First validators assign tasks to available miners by sending prompt made of text or image format.
 - When receive the miner’s work, they render images in different axis from the response and validate the scores by comparing the similarity of the prompt and rendered images.
-- Validators validate scores with the quality of work and execution time.
+- Validators validate scores based on the quality of work and execution time.
 - After validating the scores, they set miners’ weights and send scores to miners so that miners are able to recognize their performance of models.

 ## Installation